 There are numerous benefits for beneficiaries of a marital trust, including asset allocation and tax benefits.
-An estate planning attorney will be able to determine if they’re the right fit for you, according to a recent article titled “Guide to Marital Trusts” from Forbes.

 A marital trust is an irrevocable trust used to transfer a deceased spouse’s assets to the surviving spouse without creating any tax liabilities.
 Placing the assets in the irrevocable trust also protects assets from creditors and future spouses.
 When the surviving spouse dies, the assets in the trust are outside of their estate, which means their estate taxes will be lower.